neuralsorcerer/matrix/README.md

 ```

 #### Input Format
-There are two format for the jsonl input files:
+There are two formats for the jsonl input files:
-  - Message foramt with arg --messages_key request.messages
+  - Message format with arg --messages_key request.messages
 ```json
 {
     "request": {"messages": [{"role": "system","content": "You are ..."},{"role": "user","content": "Solve the following..."}]}